RubyRondina/Python-Project---Covid-Cases-In-Ontario-Schools/README.md

 <p align="center"><img width="1000" height="" src="https://github.com/RubyRondina/Python-Project---Covid-Cases-In-Ontario-Schools/blob/main/NotebookAndViz/Outliers.png"></p>

 The outliers are a mix of elementary and secondary schools and are from different school boards (although the Toronto District School Board appears 6 times in the top 10.
-But that\'92s because the Toronto District School Board has the most number of schools in the province).
+But that's because the Toronto District School Board has the most number of schools in the province).

 I am still curious about the biggest outlier - Frank W Begley PS, which had 48 cases in one day.

 <p align="center"><img width="700" height="" src="https://github.com/RubyRondina/Python-Project---Covid-Cases-In-Ontario-Schools/blob/main/NotebookAndViz/MapOutlier.png"></p>

-Looking at this school in google maps, it is in Windsor, directly across the river from Detroit.
+Looking at this school on google maps, it is in Windsor, directly across the river from Detroit.
 You can swim it.
 This makes me wonder if frequent cross border travel to the US which had surging numbers early in the pandemic, leads to higher risk of infection.

 However, none of the neighbouring schools that you can see on the map even show up in the top 10 of our scatterplot.
 West view, Holy Rosary School and FJ Brennan Catholic High School each had a max case count of 1.
 So there is clearly something more in play here than just enrolment numbers and geographical location of the school.

+### Recommendation and Notes

+This dataset is from a time before most of the Ontario population was vaccinated against Covid.
+Vaccines aside, we should take a multi-faceted approach to battling the spread of this disease.

+Our analysis shows that just because a student or staff member is in a school with high enrolment doesn’t necessarily mean they have a higher chance of getting Covid-19.
+Other factors come into play like masking, hand washing, ventilation systems, types of households students and staff belong to and other social behaviour etc.

+I do not recommend shrinking class sizes or school sizes as the one and only solution to protecting students and school staff against covid.
+We should use a multi-faceted approach.

+Last but not least, our method of using the Max Covid case counts in one day per school might not be the best measure of comparison.
+The study may have been different if we looked at total cases per school for the whole school year, not just each school's highest case count in one day.
+It just speaks to the limitation of our dataset since cases were reported by day and it is unclear if each count was of a new infected person or the same person with the same infection day after day.
+It might be worth finding data for total cases per school and comparing it with this study.

 That being said, this study was conducted and was based on data from before the more transmittable Omicron variant took hold.
+Omicron is a game changer.
 It would be useful to do this study again with data from December 2021 when Omicron became the dominant variant and when schools were still open.